kentbrew/learning-manifest-v3/fetch.md

 The background version successfully fetches example.com; the service worker version fails on CORS policy.

 Testing on Chrome Canary Version 80.0.3987.0; on stable you'll get an error saying background.service_worker is not ready for prime time.

+Looks like this may be a very old known bug:  https://bugs.chromium.org/p/chromium/issues/detail?id=661827